 Particle engineering technologies are usually used to enhance the performance of the particles that have production or performance challenges.
 By increasing the particle functionality scientists are able to overcome production issues and deliver a uniform product of a higher quality.

-Current particle engineering technologies include fluid bed agglomeration, coating, encapsulation, blending, milling, and classification.
+Current particle engineering technologies include: fluid bed agglomeration, coating, encapsulation, blending, milling, and classifying.
 Through these technologies enhanced functionality of the particle production process leads to:

 - Improved solubility and/ or dissolution